 Scholarly Commons Citation

 Gostin, Lawrence O., "The Americans with Disabilities Act at 25: The Highest Expression of American Values" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1487.
+1487.